TheodorRene/blog/content/posts/my-first-post.md

 ## Setup
 The page is made using Hugo and is deployed through Netlify.
 I might write a more comprehensive post about it later.
-There link to repo is [Here]("link will come").
+There link to repo is [here]("https://github.com/TheodorRene/blog").
 I'm still learning the possibilities with Hugo but the most important thing is get the site up and have an easy way to write posts.